casassg/5217/README.md

 I missed having the timer on my laptop while working.
 So I quickly put together this using the excellent library from wimbarelds: [TimeCircles](https://github.com/wimbarelds/TimeCircles)

 Notifications sounds from: http://lifehacker.com/5931463/make-your-notifications-less-intrusive-with-these-soothing-alerts

+## Run
+You can use any standalone localhost static server.
+I recommend using python, but use whatever fits you.

+- `python -m SimpleHTTPServer` or `python3 -m http.server`

+# License

+MIT © Gerard Casas Saez